Ilios-Studio/teetsh-test/README.md

 - Add shortcuts (key bindings) -> with react-hotkeys
 - E2E tests with Cypress
 - Better responsive -> mobile handling.
 I would create an adaptive version of the Program view.
 Probaby something based on the Y axis, so basically scrolling down.
+- More unit tests for hooks, components, etc.

 If editing: